seleniumQuery/seleniumQuery/README.md

 That's why it can work with disabled JavaScript!

-But there is a more important aspect of that: As our functions yield the same result as if you were using jQuery, remember we always execute them from the user perspective.
+But there is a more important aspect to it: As our functions yield the same result as if you were using jQuery, remember we always execute them from the user perspective.
 In other words, when you call:
 ```java
 $(":input[name='email']").val("seleniumQuery@example.com");
 ```

 We don't change  the `value` attribute directly like jQuery does.
-We actually do as a user would: We clear the input and type, key by key, the string provided as argument!
+We actually do as a user would: We **clear** the input and **type, key by key**, the string provided as argument!

-But we go the **extra mile**: Our `$().val()` works even on `contenteditable` elements: They don't have `value`, but we type the text in them, again, key by key, as an user would!
+But we go the **extra mile**: Our `$().val()` even works on `contenteditable` elements: They don't have `value`, but we type the text in them, again, key by key, as an user would!

 ###Always from the user perspective